MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusinessAppointment.md

 BODYPARAMETER <IMicrosoftGraphBookingAppointment1>: Represents a booked appointment of a service by a customer in a business.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
   - `[CustomerTimeZone <String>]`: The time zone of the customer.
 For a list of possible values, see dateTimeTimeZone.
   - `[Customers <IMicrosoftGraphBookingCustomerInformationBase[]>]`: It lists down the customer properties for an appointment.
 An appointment will contain a list of customer information and each unit will indicate the properties of a customer who is part of that appointment.
 Optional.
   - `[Duration <TimeSpan?>]`: The length of the appointment, denoted in ISO8601 format.
   - `[EndDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
+    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
+For example, '2019-04-16T09:00:00'.
     - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for more possible values.
+See below for possible values.
-  - `[FilledAttendeesCount <Int32?>]`: The current number of customers in the appointment
+  - `[FilledAttendeesCount <Int32?>]`: The current number of customers in the appointment.
-  - `[IsLocationOnline <Boolean?>]`: If true, indicates that the appointment will be held online.
+  - `[IsLocationOnline <Boolean?>]`: True indicates that the appointment will be held online.
 Default value is false.
   - `[JoinWebUrl <String>]`: The URL of the online meeting for the appointment.
   - `[MaximumAttendeesCount <Int32?>]`: The maximum number of customers allowed in an appointment.
 If maximumAttendeesCount of the service is greater than 1, pass valid customer IDs while creating or updating an appointment.
 To create a customer, use the Create bookingCustomer operation.
-  - `[OptOutOfCustomerEmail <Boolean?>]`: If true indicates that the bookingCustomer for this appointment does not wish to receive a confirmation for this appointment.
+  - `[OptOutOfCustomerEmail <Boolean?>]`: True indicates that the bookingCustomer for this appointment does not wish to receive a confirmation for this appointment.
   - `[PostBuffer <TimeSpan?>]`: The amount of time to reserve after the appointment ends, for cleaning up, as an example.
 The value is expressed in ISO8601 format.
   - `[PreBuffer <TimeSpan?>]`: The amount of time to reserve before the appointment begins, for preparation, as an example.
 The value is expressed in ISO8601 format.
   - `[Price <Double?>]`: The regular price for an appointment for the specified bookingService.
-  - `[PriceType <String>]`: Represents the type of pricing of a booking service.
+  - `[PriceType <BookingPriceType?>]`: Represents the type of pricing of a booking service.
   - `[Reminders <IMicrosoftGraphBookingReminder1[]>]`: The collection of customer reminders sent for this appointment.
 The value of this property is available only when reading this bookingAppointment by its ID.
     - `[Message <String>]`: The message in the reminder.
     - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
     - `[Recipients <String>]`:
   - `[SelfServiceAppointmentId <String>]`: An additional tracking ID for the appointment, if the appointment has been created directly by the customer on the scheduling page, as opposed to by a staff member on the behalf of the customer.
-Only supported for appointment if maxAttendeeCount is 1.
   - `[ServiceId <String>]`: The ID of the bookingService associated with this appointment.
   - `[ServiceLocation <IMicrosoftGraphLocation1>]`: location
     - `[(Any) <Object>]`: This indicates any property can be added to this object.